nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 - Examples of queries can be found in [runtime/queries/](runtime/queries/)
 - Matches in the bottom will override queries that are above of them.

+If the parser and queries are added to (a local checkout) of `nvim-treesitter` and installed via `:TSInstall`, you can test whether the queries are compatible by running `./scripts/check-queries.lua`.

 If your language is an extension of a language (TypeScript is an extension of JavaScript for example), you can include the queries from your base language by adding the following _as the first line of your file_.